XuhuiZhou/CDA/README.md

 #### Running experiments on your own corpora
 If you want to run experiments on your own corpora, then you need to produce the aforementioned files.
 One example could be found at ```produce_txt.py```, where the input is a ``.csv`` file and the output is a ``.txt`` and ``.index`` file.

 Note that this step could be flexible.
-It should be fine as lone as you use a valid sentence tokenizer (I use ``nltk.tokenize.sent_tokenize``) and record the position of the positive sentences (I use ``\001`` to represent the positive sentence.)
+It should be fine as lone as you use a valid sentence tokenizer (I use ``nltk.tokenize.sent_tokenize``) and record the position of the positive sentences (We use ``\001`` to represent the positive sentence.
+For situations like pla with multiple positive sentences, we use ``\001`` to circle the span of positive sentences.)
 Instead of re-recognizing the positive sentences during the data reading phase, you could also genarate a  ``.csv`` file to record the positions when you tokenize the sentences, which is the case in our plagirism detection experiments.

 ### Running finetuning BERT-HAN
 Warning: Please ensure you have GPU space exceeds 10 GB to run the fine-tuning version: